cies/kubuntu-setup/kde/README.md

 * System Load Viewer
 * Redshift Control
-* Media Player (so media play/pause key on your keyboard should work)

 Configure the *System Load Viewer* (love this thing) as follows:
 * Set compact bar (first!)